PaulJeFi/reglisse-chess/readme.md

 <img src="./logo/logo.svg" width="300" height="300">

-Réglisse is a chess engine written from scratch in Python.\
+Réglisse is a chess engine written from scratch in Python and JavaScript.\
 Réglisse uses [mailbox](https://www.chessprogramming.org/Mailbox) and the idea behind it was simplicity and not playing strenght.
 I hope the code will be clear and well commented for those who want to understand how a chess engine works.